Vim Cheatsheet

 N | go to previous search result |

-* | find all occurence of the word your cursor is at |
+* | find all occurrence of the word your cursor is at |

 Then replacing the text that was found is done with the c